The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: MCMC

-Our Gibbs sampling algorithm considers the following blocking scheme:
+The Gibbs sampling algorithm considers the following blocking scheme:

-Retrospective sampling is employed so that the Markov chain can be simulated by unveiling $Y_u$ only at a finite (though random) collection of locations at each iteration of the Gibbs sampler.
-Furthermore, blocks $Y_N$ and $\theta_G$ are sampled via collapsed Gibbs sampling \citep[see][]{liu1994collapsed}, by integrating out $Y_u$.
+Retrospective sampling is used to simulate the Markov chain by unveiling \( (Y_u, Z_u) \) only at a finite (though random) subset of locations per iteration.
+Additionally, note that the full conditional distribution of \( Y_u \) is simply the base GP conditional on \( (Y_o, Y_N, \theta_{\mathcal{G}}) \), and the full conditional of \( Z_u \) is its prior.